vamping111/terraform-provider-croccloud/website/docs/index.md

 # Rockit Cloud Provider

 The Rockit Cloud Provider is based on the AWS Provider.
-Use it to interact with Rockit Cloud services.
+It is designed for managing resources in public and private clouds based on K2 Cloud and Rockit Cloud platforms.
-The provider needs to be configured with the proper credentials before you can use it.
+The provider must be configured with the proper credentials before you can use it.

-Use the navigation to the left to read about the available resources.
+Use the navigation on the left to read about the available resources.

 ~> **Note**
 Resource names in the navigation bar have an automatically generated prefix that matches the *rockitcloud* name.